|

 To take a closer look click on the rod.
 I can do just about anything you want done.
 I will not, however, use Fuji single foot guides or a Fuji reel seats.
 Nor will I use a foam handle.
 Most other things I can support.
 My rods come in two versions, the Makers rod and the Extended options rod.
 The

-rod tube are included.
+included.
 Upgrades can be special ordered.
-My basic rod is a "blond"
+My basic rod is a "blond" rod.

-is, it has no toning.
-If ask I can create brown tone, or even a
+That is, it has no toning.
+If ask I can create brown tone,

-rod, however, this process may actually make the rod a bit
+or even a flamed rod, however, this process may actually make the

 |||||||||||